hellhub-collective/api/README.md

 ### Sectors

 Sectors contain a number of planets and define a area on the galaxy map.
-At the moment we are missing some data for the sectors, but we will add them as soon as we have them.
+We have manually mapped all planets to their respective sectors, if new planets should start existing (what is highly unlikely) we will add them too.

 ### Planets